TimL20/icinga2api_py/doc/17_StreamClient.rst

 preffered way of doing this.
 The ``ResultStream`` is an iterable, that returns a ``Result`` for each received line (event).

-As the StreamClient just returns every line received as a ``Result``, so it will also work on non-streamed content, but the returned ``Result`` objects are different from that of the non-streaming client.
+As the StreamClient just returns every line received as a ``Result``, it will also work on non-streamed content, but the returned ``Result`` objects are very different from that of the non-streaming client.